 1. Certificate of Company Registration

-This is a document certifying that your business is a registered company under the Corporations Act 2001 (Cth), taken to be registered in the state you chose for it to be registered in, and includes the day of commencement of registration.
+The pillar of your 13 documents, this document certifies that your business is a registered company under the Corporations Act 2001 (Cth).
+This is also includes the state your company is registered in and the day of commencement of registration.

-A Company’s Constitution govern the company’s internal management.
-A Constitution is an essential and crucial document that governs the relationship of a company’s directors and shareholders, and the activities of the company.
-Further, a company is required to provide an up to date copy of the Company Constitution seven days after request from a member of the company (or payment, if payment is charged).
+A Company’s Constitution governs the company’s internal management.
+A Constitution is an essential and crucial document that governs the relationship of a company’s directors and shareholders, and also the activities of the company.
+Further, a company must provide an up to date copy of the Constitution seven days after a request from a member of the company.
 It is, therefore, imperative to have an up to date Constitution.

 3. Share Certificates

-A Share Certificate is a document signed on behalf of the company, providing legal proof of ownership over the indicated number of shares.
+A Share Certificate is a document which provides legal proof of ownership over the indicated number of shares.
+This document should include the shareholder’s name, as well as how many shares they own.

 4. Blank application for Shares